fmnoise/flow/README.md

 ;; => {:status 500, :error "User not found", :context {:id nil}}
 ```

 This example uses **fail** - simple wrapper around Clojure's core `ex-info` which allows to call it with single argument(passing empty map as second one).
-In addition there are `fail!` which throws created `clojure.lang.ExceptionInfo` and `fail?` which checks if given value class is subclass of `Throwable`.
+In addition ther's `fail?` which checks if given value class is subclass of `Throwable`.

 ### flet